ninamitchell23/rag_query23/README.md

 You’ll see a clean UI where you can:
 - Ask questions about *Maid Margaret*
-- View past questions and answers in the sidebar
+- View past questions in the sidebar
-- Upload new `.txt` files for indexing

----

-## 📂 Project Structure
+##  Project Structure

 ```
 📁 app/